izzyd24/ANN_module/README.md

 This is a great start, but we are now ready to train the model!
 ## D2: Compile, Train, Evaluate
+In this step, we need to design a deep learning model/neural network.
+We will leverage a binary classification model to predict if a funded firm from the above will be successful based on the features from our dataset.

+We need to balance how many inputs to use before checking on the number of neurons and layers for the model.

+First we create the model by assigning input features and nodes for each layer with "keras":

+Then, we create our first hidden layer:

+We create an output layer and check on the structure of our model:

+Compile and train the model:

+Evaluate the model using test data to find the loss and accuracy scores:

 ## D3: Optimization